philmade/robai/readme.md

 ### Summarising text
 One of the most straight forward use cases for a call to a large language model is to summarize text.
 But language models have a limit on their context window, which is how much they can 'read' in a single go.
 Since the context window has to have room for both 'the text' the AI is reading *and* the response they'll generate, you can't just throw text at a language model and hope it works.

 Because of the restricted context window (around 16,000 words), to summarise something *longer* than that requires multiple calls to the language model.
-You would need to split the text into managable chunks, then sequentially show the split text to the language model, with a little reminder of where the AI is up to at each 'step' in the process.
+You would need to split the text into managable chunks, then sequentially show the split text to the language model along with a little reminder of where the AI is up to at each 'step' in the process.
 You would need to store each response from the language model somewhere and then combine everything together at the end.

 It's the sort of task that robai can help you to write in a very intuitive way.
 It's good to start your robot with the memory module - even if you're not sure what the Robot might need before you get started.
 Having it at the top of the module can help you conceptualise what's happening, and you can quickly add things to memory when it becomes clear your robot will need it.